SlimeVRX/SlimeVRX/hipnuc/datasheet/hi229um_cn.md

 # Introduction

-Hi229 is a low cost, high performance, small size, low latency Attitude and Heading Reference System (AHRS).
-This product integrates a 3-axis accelerometer, a 3-axis gyroscope, a 3-axis magnetic field sensor and a microcontroller.
-It can output 3D orientation data based on local geographic coordinates calculated by the sensor fusion algorithm including Yaw, Pitch and Roll angles.
-It can also output calibrated raw sensor data.
-This product has certain indoor geomagnetic anti-interference performance, and can still work normally under a certain intensity of geomagnetic interference environment.

-Application:
-- VR \ Motion Capture
-- Attitude measurement \ motion performance evaluation in high dynamic environment
-- Drone control
+The HI229 launched by 超核电子 is a low-cost, high-performance, small size, and low-latency attitude reference unit (AHRS).
+This product integrates a triaxial accelerometer, a triaxial gyroscope, a triaxial magnetometer and a microcontroller.